npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 20 Jun 2024 10:22:31 +0530
 ### [Kim and Putin sign defence pact: Here’s what we know and what we don’t](https://www.firstpost.com/explainers/north-korean-russia-defence-pact-13784205.html)

-Article found but Couldn't summarize
-Russian president Vladimir Putin signed a deal with North Korean leader Kim Jong Un that included a mutual defence pact.
-Neither side has released the text of the agreement but the West worried already
+The joint agreement signed by Russian President Vladimir Putin and North Korean leader Kim Jong Un creates a mutual defence pact, raising concerns globally.

+The pact's details remain unclear, but raises questions about the definition of "aggression" and the types of assistance promised.
+Both nations have historically used the term broadly, potentially encompassing military drills or criticism of domestic policies.
+The agreement also formalizes suspected military and technological cooperation, with Russia potentially receiving North Korean weapons and sharing technology that could advance Pyongyang's nuclear capabilities.

+The pact aims to boost economic ties, offering North Korea a way to circumvent international sanctions.
+This could see Russia acquire North Korean labor and raw materials, while North Korea remits rubles to dollars or euros, creating a crucial source of hard currency.

 Thu, 20 Jun 2024 06:30:24 +0530
 ### [FirstUp: PM Modi to flag off Vande Bharat trains, EAM Jaishankar to visit Sri Lanka... today's big events](https://www.firstpost.com/explainers/firstup-pm-modi-to-flag-off-vande-bharat-trains-eam-jaishankar-to-visit-sri-lanka-todays-big-events-13784007.html)

-Article found but Couldn't summarize
-Prime Minister Narendra Modi will flag off two Vande Bharat trains in Tamil Nadu and Karnataka.
-External Affairs Minister S Jaishankar is visiting Sri Lanka.
-Finance Minister Nirmala Sitharaman is set to hold a pre-Budget meeting with industry and farmers' groups
+Today is a busy day for Indian government officials.
+Prime Minister Narendra Modi will inaugurate two Vande Bharat Express trains, one between Chennai Egmore and Nagercoil, and the other between Madurai and Bengaluru.
+He will also dedicate several railway infrastructure projects in Chennai.
+External Affairs Minister S Jaishankar will travel to Sri Lanka for his first bilateral visit since his second term began.
+Finance Minister Nirmala Sitharaman will hold a pre-Budget meeting with industry leaders, farmers' associations, and state finance ministers.

 Wed, 19 Jun 2024 20:54:19 +0530
 ### [In Graphics l How is the Speaker to the Lok Sabha elected?](https://www.firstpost.com/explainers/in-graphics-l-how-is-the-speaker-to-the-lok-sabha-elected-13784037.html)

-Article found but Couldn't summarize
-With Prime Minister Narendra Modi set to propose the name of the Lok Sabha Speaker on 25 June, speculation is rife about who will get the coveted post.
-BJP's Andhra Pradesh president Daggubati Purandeswari, TDP MP GM Harish Balayogi and seven-term BJP MP Bhratruhari Mahtab are thought to be in the running, while current Lok Sabha Speaker Om Birla is eyeing another term.
-But how is the Speaker elected?
-Why is the post important?
+The election for the Lok Sabha Speaker is scheduled for June 26, with Prime Minister Modi expected to propose a candidate on June 25.
+Several names are being considered, including BJP's Daggubati Purandeswari, GM Harish Balayogi, and Bhratruhari Mahtab, as well as incumbent Speaker Om Birla.

+The Opposition may also put forth a candidate, particularly if they are again excluded from the deputy Speaker role.
+The deputy Speaker position has been vacant since the previous Lok Sabha.
+K Suresh from the Congress will serve as Speaker pro-tem.
+The Speaker plays a crucial role in parliamentary proceedings, maintaining order and ensuring fair debate.

 Wed, 19 Jun 2024 20:19:02 +0530
 ### [What’s behind Delhi heatwave which has left five dead?
 Is relief in sight?](https://www.firstpost.com/explainers/whats-behind-delhi-heatwave-which-has-left-five-dead-is-relief-in-sight-13784085.html)

-Article found but Couldn't summarize
+Delhi is experiencing a severe heatwave with five deaths reported in the last 48 hours due to heatstroke and exhaustion.
+Hospitals are seeing a surge in patients suffering from heat-related illnesses.

-Five people have died in the past 48 hours in the National Capital and dozens have been admitted to hospital with complaints of heat stroke and exhaustion.
-Experts say dry and warm westerly winds from Rajasthan and southern Haryana are to blame for the brutal heatwave in the city.
-Though Delhi could receive pre-monsoon showers over the next few days, real relief will only come with the Monsoon, which will arrive around 30 June
+Experts attribute the extreme temperatures to dry, warm winds from Rajasthan and Haryana, exacerbated by a lack of thundershowers.
+While Delhi might receive some relief from pre-monsoon showers in the coming days, the real respite is expected only with the arrival of the monsoon around June 30th.

 Wed, 19 Jun 2024 17:42:36 +0530
 ### [Tourists in Greece keep disappearing and turning up dead.
 Is extreme heat the reason?](https://www.firstpost.com/explainers/tourists-in-greece-keep-disappearing-and-turning-up-dead-is-extreme-heat-the-reason-13784019.html)